Explore the ancient city of Winchester with the advice of real people who have grown up in the city

 Indoor and outdoor seating

-10:00am – Climb St Catherine’s Hill
+Climb St. Catherine’s Hill

 Just behind the café is this scenic chalk hill.
-A short (but steep) climb rewards you with sweeping views over Winchester and the Itchen Valley.
+A short (but rather steep) climb rewards you with sweeping views over Winchester and the Itchen Valley.

 Find the start of the easiest path to the top (a 7 minute walk from the cafe) at what3words /// The simplest way to talk about location